 Infection following breast lift surgery, or breast lifting with implants, is exceedingly rare, but is possible with any operation.
 Antibiotics are given just before your surgery, and antibiotic/antiseptic irrigation is done during surgery.
 Oral antibiotics after surgery further reduce the risk of infection.
 Care of the incisions after surgery, and avoidance of contact with pets will be necessary, and you will be given detailed information during your follow-up visits to assist you in an uneventful recovery.

 Most women have some degree of breast asymmetry naturally, and absolute symmetry is both unrealistic and impossible after breast lift surgery.
-If you have more noticeable asymmetry (including absent or unevenly-developed breasts), or simply breast-fed more on one side than the other, each breast can be lifted in a specially-tailored pattern to improve symmetry to a marked degree.
+If you have more noticeable asymmetry (including absent or unevenly-developed breasts), or simply breast-fed more on one side than the other, each breast (or only one) can be lifted in a specially-tailored pattern to improve symmetry to a marked degree.

 Recovery and Results